Menu

 * Transportation

-Transportation is $30 per camper, per week.
-If you reserve camp transportation and decide you don’t need it, or you cancel your camp reservation, funds will be refunded through May 31st, 2025.
+Transportation is $35 per camper, per week.
+If you reserve camp transportation and decide you don’t need it, or you cancel your camp reservation, funds will be refunded through May 31st, 2026.
 Van space is extremely limited.
 A spot can be reserved as you complete the registration information

-2. Reservations cannot be made over the phone.
+1. Reservations cannot be made over the phone.
 Spots are reserved on a first come, first served basis and many weeks fill up quickly.
 You will have an option to sign-up for a wait list.

-3. Full payment and completed online health forms for all camp weeks are due on June 10th at which time the full amount of camp tuition is non-refundable.
+3. Full payment and completed online health forms for all camp weeks are due on June 1st at which time the full amount of camp tuition is non-refundable.

 4. If you have medications coming to camp with your camper, please have these forms completed to accompany the medication on the first day of camp.
-Medical Administration Authorization Form and Asthma Action Plan.
+Medical Administration Authorization Form (Haitian-Creole, Spanish) and Asthma Action Plan.

 About CampDoc